lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 This example consists of one family of fractures whose sizes have a truncated power law distribution with a minimum radius of 1 meter and a maximum size of 10 meters.

-For a complete list of parameters and functions see [pydfnworks: dfnGen](https://lanl.github.io/dfnWorks/pydfnGen.html)